Skip to content

 Ecological Benefits Framework (EBF)

 The Ecological Benefits Framework (EBF) focuses on six ecological benefits: air, water, soil, biodiversity, equity, and carbon.
 These ecological benefits are fundamental to the work of the World Food Programme.
-EBF puts food, nutrition, and equity into a place-based context that shows the integral relationships between ecosystems, food systems, and food security.
+EBF puts food, nutrition, and equity into a place-based context that shows the interconnected relationships between ecosystems, food systems, and food security.

-Using a peer-reviewed collection of Lex Icons, EBF provides a common language and visual interface for expressing the impacts of WFP projects, at local, regional, and international scales.
+Using a peer-reviewed collection of Lexicons, EBF provides a common language and visual interface for expressing the impacts of WFP projects at local, regional, and international scales.

 About